 |7.
 Reinforcement||Provide informative feedback||Evaluate feedback|

 There are practical reasons for expanding Gagne’s Nine Events of Instruction.
 It not only describes how a person might learn independently, it gives us another way to think about supporting the learning experience.
-For example, if you’re using Thiagi’s Four Door Model, you might choose to include a highly motivating social media component to support the second process of learning—Expectancy.
+For example, you might choose to include a highly motivating social media component to support the second process of learning—Expectancy.
 Through social media, people who have taken the course could share how it helped them solve on-the-job problems.
 This might be the push that motivates an independent learner.

-Or it might encourage you to support the Semantic Encoding process in new ways.
-You might help learners understand different learning strategies they can use, such as creating mental images or mind-mapping, to encourage them to find ones that work with their individual strengths.
-(Note: Semantic Encoding refers to writing new information into long-term memory in a meaningful context as opposed to encoding through rote memorization that has little meaning.)
+Or it might encourage you to help learners understand different learning strategies they can use, such as creating mental images or mind-mapping, to encourage them to find ones that work with their individual strengths.
+In other words, you might help them learn by creating a meaningful context as opposed to encoding through rote memorization that has little meaning.

 This is an exciting time to be designing learning experiences and I think we need to continue to expand our design options.
 Adapting classic learning theories to today’s workplace environment is one way to achieve this.